 When And What is Pentecost Day In France?

-The word Pentecost is descended from the Ancient Greek word pentếkosta which means “the fiftieth day”.
-True to its namesake, Pentecost occurs exactly 50 Days after Easter Sunday and officially ends the 7 week Easter celebrations.
+The word Pentecost comes from the Ancient Greek word pentếkosta, which means “the fiftieth day.”
+True to its namesake, Pentecost occurs precisely 50 Days after Easter Sunday and officially ends the seven-week Easter celebrations.

 The story of Pentecost and why it’s considered the birth of the Catholic church

 Here is a condensed version of the story of Peter and Pentecost.

 At Pentecost, the apostles and their followers were gathered in a room.
 Jews from all over the world were gathered with Peter, the leader of the apostles and the eleven.

 Suddenly a great wind from heaven blew, and a flame appeared as a tongue of fire which split itself into many individual flames above the heads of all those present.

 The holy spirit came upon these people, and each began to speak in tongues, and despite the fact that many had no common language, they were able to understand each other.
 Others were not so blessed and accused those of speaking in tongues of being drunk, but Peter told the crowd that this phenomenon was not intoxication but rather this was the work of the holy spirit prophesized in scriptures.

 The holy spirit is God’s power in action, his active force.
 (Micah 3:8; Luke 1: